 - Private use: You use your vehicle for social, domestic or pleasure purposes including travel to & from work, excluding using the vehicle for business & professional purposes.

 - Business use: You use your vehicle for business, such as a sales rep.

 - Occasional Business: You use your vehicle for social, domestic or pleasure purposes, driving to & from work & for some professional or business calls, which are 10 or less times per month.

 - Car Pooling: Where you share driving & vehicles with other people more than 60% of the time.

 - Commuting: Where you drive to & from work or the train station more than 12 days out of a month.

 Yes, you will be able to see all your policies on one profile.

-Just check if you are using the email address that you registered with.
-If you have a new email address, simply call us on 0861 00 30 01 and we will update it on our system.
+If you have a new email address or cell phone number, simply call us on 0861 00 30 01 and we will update it on our system.
 Then you should be able to continue as per usual.